Master Tracking List

 > > > The Details - HOW TO "TELL" A MATCH < < < <

-We've added a graphic on the amount each antenna swings open, both here and on the dedicated page linked below ...
+We've included a graphic on the amount each antenna swings open...

 > > > The Details - ANTENNA HINGE ANGLES < < < <

-Once a comm is found and analyzed, we will offer a "Details" page with complete data on that one prop.
-Look for it in the left title bar.
+Each comm has its own "Details" page with complete data on that one prop.
+Look for the link in the left title bar.

 Alpha